faris-xhan/parse_instagram/README.md

 I am not an expert and this is one of the project that I'm working one during my learning journey. :)
 **It is not fully complete yet I'm still working on it but you can use it.
 The following features are available at the moment.**

 ## Features
 - Get public information of the user in json format
 - Download instagram user profile photo
-- Generate a generator which will let you iterate over all the public instagram posts ( MORE FEATURES WILL BE ADDED SOON )
+- Create a python generator of user all posts.
+**( MORE FEATURES WILL BE ADDED SOON )

 ## Usage